DeltaLima/CanGrow/README.md

 - Support for ESP8266 and ESP32 microcontrollers
 - Everything runs on the ESP microcontroller itself, no need for HomeAssistant
 - Lightweight WebUI with integrated Dashboard
-- Dasboard with Gauges and simple Linechart
+- Dashboard with Gauges and simple Linechart
 - Data Logging into builtin flash with LittleFS for the line chart to see past 32 hours
 - Free and flexible configuration of outputs (GPIO, HTTP, I2C) and sensors (builtin ADC, I2C modules)
 - Sensor values offered by JSON API `/api/sensor/`